mdrwsh/box-lang/README.md

 # box-lang
 Box-lang is a high-level programming language written in Batch Script that compiles to native Batch script.
-This language intends to help solving some problems with Batch script like no specification of error and its hard syntax
+This language intends to help solving problems with Batch script like no specification of error and its hard syntax.

 ## get started
-This language only works on Windows as it use the native batch script that all Windows come with.
+This language only works on Windows as it use the native batch script that all Windows comes with.
-NO DEPENDECIES REQUIRED.

 ```
 print "hello, world."
 loop i 5